patternfly/chatbot/packages/module/patternfly-docs/content/extensions/chatbot/examples/Analytics/Analytics.md

 If you know upfront that you only want to use 1 of the supported providers, you can modify `getTrackingProviders()` and remove all other providers in the providers array.

-When using the providers you may need to add additional dependencies to your package.json file:
+When using the providers, you might need to add additional dependencies to your package.json file:

 ```nolive
 "dependencies": {